 - Do one-leg stands, side steps, and calf raises to improve balance and prevent falls

 Your doctor or a physical therapist can help you design a program that's safe for you.

 Kids need exercise, too.
-If your child has weak bones or an enlarged spleen, he should avoid contact sports like football, where he could get hurt.
-Instead, encourage him to try one of these safer activities:
+If your child has weak bones or an enlarged spleen, they should avoid contact sports like football, where they could get hurt.
+Instead, encourage them to try one of these safer activities:

 - Bike riding